-Cover Letter Examples for Lawyers: 7 Templates That Land Legal Jobs in 2026
+7 Lawyer Cover Letter Templates That Win Legal Jobs in 2026 (Proven by 6M+ Users)

 You passed the bar.
 You graduated from a top law school.
 Your resume is stacked with clerkships and internships.
-So why aren’t you getting callbacks?
+But none of that matters if your cover letter gets filtered out before a human reads it.

-We analyzed cover letters that secured interviews at Am Law 100 firms, mid-size litigation shops, and corporate legal departments.
-Here’s the playbook.
+We analyzed cover letters that secured interviews at Am Law 100 firms, mid-size litigation shops, boutique practices, and corporate legal departments.
+These 7 templates are what actually works in 2026.

 The 3 Things Legal Hiring Managers Scan For